 2. Develop Challenge Ideas

-Identify exactly what you will be challenging people to do.
+Once you know why you’re creating a challenge in the first place, next identify exactly what you will be challenging people to do.

 Pick the focus for your challenge and make sure it's something achievable.
-Set the time-frame for the challenge based on how long you think it will realistically take to achieve a result.
+Set the time frame for the challenge based on how long you think it will realistically take to achieve a result.
 It doesn't have to be 30 days!

 3. Choose an Environment